Who wouldn’t want a Peloton membership discount? I mean, I like saving money as much as the next person, don’t you?

 Eligible purchases include Peloton Bike products, Tread products, and accessory purchases over $1,800, with a maximum of 50,000 points total for Reserve and 25,000 points total for Preferred.
 Purchases must be made directly through Peloton and paid for in full at the time of checkout.”

 How I could have saved money on a Peloton with Chase

 Wish I’d had a heads up on this Peloton Sapphire deal.
-We purchased a new Peloton Bike Plus in February.
-It’s being delivered next week.
+We purchased a new Peloton Bike Plus in February 2021.
+It was delivered in April 2021.

 As I mentioned earlier, you can check out the Chase Sapphire Card offer via CreditKarma.com.
 Credit Karma is the free site that I use to keep track of my credit score and get great offers on new credit cards.
 The Chase Sapphire card, with the Peloton membership benefits, is one of the cards listed on Credit Karma right now.

 I would have loved to have had a Chase Sapphire credit card to earn five points per dollar I spent on the purchase of my new Bike Plus.
 That would have added up to lots of Chase Ultimate Rewards points that I could have traded in later for free gift cards.

 I’m still seriously considering going through Credit Karma to apply for a Chase Sapphire credit card.
 This way I can save on my monthly membership fees.

 As a reminder that membership statement credit is good through the end of this year.
 I wouldn’t mind getting $60 back on my monthly Peloton membership through this Chase Sapphire promotion.

 This additional “trick” for getting what amounts to a discount on your Peloton membership does not require you to have or use a credit card.
 It’s something that you can get through your employer or health insurance provider.
 Or your healthcare plan.
 Really.